The Decision-Making Style of Every Enneagram Type

 Read this next: Enneagram Two Profile

 Healthy Threes can quickly assess a situation and find the most efficient and effective options.
 They consider which option will best catalyze others and themselves towards growth.
-They want to achieve their goals, but they also want others to go after their dreams.
-They have an inspiring, encouraging quality that motivates everyone around them to dream bigger.
+Motivating and enthusiastic, they go after their goals and encourage others to do so as well.
+They have an inspiring, indomitable quality that motivates everyone around them to dream bigger.

 Read This Next: Enneagram Three Profile